-Chuck Corra: I wanted to pivot to, and and the governor and among the in my opinion, a lot of detestable things that they’ve done this year is that they took up and passed and the governor signed SB three 34, which was a really a.
-Put a lot of strict limitations on certain service programs.
+Chuck Corra: I wanted to pivot to, and the governor and among the, in my opinion, a lot of detestable things that they’ve done this year is that they took up and passed and the governor signed SB334, which put a lot of strict limitations on certain service programs.

 What’s the real impact of this and what burden is it going to place on the community?
 And non-healthcare

 Dr. Sydnee McElroy: the, in terms of individual programs throughout the state.
 I know there’ve been several who have come forward already and said, ours will.
 Close under these new guidelines, we will not be able to achieve the cause what it is.

 It’s a licensure program, which is by the way, when you’ll see a lot of people say, it’s the strictest in the nation. and it’s the most difficult legislation in terms of having a harm reduction program.
 It’s because it requires that licensure, which no other state does.
 There are lots of other pieces of it that other states might require, but to do all of this and then obtain a license to run a program that’s unique.

 And it takes another step and it requires so many different levels of government to sign a letter to buy in.
 That it’s going to be incredibly difficult for some programs throughout the state to meet all of those requirements and some will close.
 Certainly.
 I think I don’t know what the question we’ve all had is will they close the 90 days after the bill was signed?

 Or are they going to close when we have to apply for licensure?
 Which I think is like in December.
 But there’s been fear.
 We know some will close completely.
 But what the other affect some specific issues with the bill, one is you have to have a state ID to use these harm reduction services.